-It’s important to note this journey of healing involves not only the acknowledgment of the internal wounded parts of ourselves but also the external systems and forces that contributed to their existence—and validate these truths as well.
-As clinicians, we aim to address both the internal wounded parts of the client, while also fighting to change systemic oppression that exists externally and leads to the need for protection in the first place.
+It’s important to note that this journey of healing involves not only the acknowledgment of the internal wounded parts of ourselves but also the external systems and forces that contributed to their existence—and validate these truths as well.
+As clinicians, we aim to address both the internal wounded parts of our clients, while also fighting to change systemic oppression that exists externally and leads to the need for protection in the first place.

 Health at Every Size ®